Stephen Woods Jr.: Long Island Ducks

 On April 5, 2023, Woods signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He was named the ALPB Co–Pitcher of the Month for April/May alongside Mitch Lambson of the Southern Maryland Blue Crabs.
 Woods made 11 total starts for the Ducks, registering a 7–2 record and 3.77 ERA with 60 strikeouts in 59 2/3 innings pitched.

 Fubon Guardians

 On July 5, 2023, Woods's contract was purchased by the Fubon Guardians of the Chinese Professional Baseball League.
 In 3 starts for Fubon, he struggled to an 0–2 record and 12.54 ERA with 3 strikeouts across 9 1/3 innings pitched.
 On August 30, Woods was released by the Guardians.

 Long Island Ducks (second stint)

 On March 26, 2024, Woods signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 16 starts for Long Island, he compiled a 5-5 record and 5.29 ERA with 82 strikeouts over 80 innings of work.
 Woods became a free agent following the season.

+On July 7, 2025, Woods revealed that he had been injured in a car crash during the 2024 season, and would miss the 2025 campaign after undergoing surgery.

+Staten Island FerryHawks

+On April 18, 2026, Woods Jr signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.